jeroneandrews-sony/cama/README.md

 --save_transformed_imgs False   # Save the transformed images to disk for reuse during other runs of testing?

 # visualization parameters
---visualize 10                  # Number of transformation visualizations to save (0 to disable) --padding 20                    # Amount of padding (in pixels) between images in a single plot
+--vis_out_path visualizations   # Output path for the visualizations --visualize 10                  # Number of transformation visualizations to save (0 to disable) --padding 20                    # Amount of padding (in pixels) between images in a single plot